Tigr (military vehicle): SP46

 In 2007, a ceremonial parade variant was designed, the СП46 (SP 46) ceremonial Tigr is a two-door convertible with a removable rigid roof.
 It features two seats in the front and one in the back, and is finished with modern luxury car appointments.
 This Tigr is equipped with an automatic Allison 1000 series transmission and Cummins B205 turbodiesel.
 Vehicle weight was reduced to 4750 kg, as this version is unarmoured.

 In November 2008, a prototype of the parade Tigr was presented to the Minister of Defense Anatoly Serdyukov.
 Subsequently, three vehicles were ordered and used in the Victory Day parade on May 9, 2009 at the Palace Square in St. Petersburg and also at the 64th anniversary of Russia's World War II victory.

 STS

-The CTC (English: STS) "Tigr", a special vehicle, The Russian Army's armored version.
-Winged sheathed hull with an anti-splinter coating made of aramid fiber.
+The CTC (English: STS) "Tigr" has a two-part opening and rotating cupola is installed on the roof, on which heavy machine gun(s) or grenade launcher are attached.
+The remaining crew can shoot out of the vehicle through side windows that can be opened.
+Optional equipped includes one-way portholes in the body or portholes in the armored glass windows.
+Inside the vehicle there are places for ammunition such as grenades etc., communication equipment and jammers.
+The interior has a sheathed hull with an anti-splinter coating made of aramid fiber.
 4-stroke turbocharged diesel engine Cummins B 205.
 STS "Tigr" was accepted for supply to units of the General Staff of the Russian Federation by Order of the Minister of Defense of the Russian Federation from March 6, 2007.
 The STS took part in the 2014 Crimean operation.